 Branch wilt is common in the San Joaquin and the Sacramento valleys in both orchard plantings and on trees bordering roadsides and fields.
-It is most prevalent in Tulare County and along the Sacramento River in Colusa, Glenn, Butte, and of these counties.
-Outside the interior valleys, the planted on peach roots.
-This treatment has apparently prevented further serious injury though the disease is continuing to kill trees in adjacent orchards.
+It is most prevalent in Tulare County and along the Sacramento River in Colusa, Glenn, Butte, and Tehama counties.

-Tehama counties.
-In the important walnut districts of Sutter, San Joaquin and Merced though it is present in other sections
+In the important walnut districts of Sutter, San Joaquin and Merced though it is present in other sections of these counties.